crotwell/TauP/src/doc/sphinx/source/models.rst

 major internal boundaries.
 The original format was limited to *mantle*, *outer-core* and *inner-core*, but in version 3.0 this was expanded to include more crustal boundaries and synonyms.
-User defined labels are also allowed but must start with a non-number character and care should be taken when using in phase names to avoid confusing the phase parser.
+User defined labels are also allowed but must start with a non-number character, include only letters, numbers and the dash symbol and care should be taken when using in phase names to avoid confusing the phase parser.
+The phase parser uses the underscore to deliniate custom names, so an underscore cannot be used within the custom names.
 These labels are placed on a line by themselves between the two lines representing the sample points above and below the depth of the discontinuity.